 These services come in a variety of price points, but what they do is make sure your business information is correct across a variety of online directories that are cumbersome and time intensive to change on your own.
 For instance, if your business is listed as 123 Main St in one listing, and 123 Main Street in another, and 123 Main Str in yet another, your human brain would know that these are all the same business.
 But, what Google sees is inconsistencies.
 Inconsistencies mean “not reliable” and that is not good.
 By methodically taking the time to get these listings changed, these services strengthen your legitimacy in Google’s eyes.

-If you are interested in finding out about the three levels of Local SEO Blueprint Marketing delivers, let us know here.
+If you are interested in finding out about the different levels of Local SEO Blueprint Marketing delivers, let us know here.

 At the end of the day, SEO matters because it’s a process that builds and expands your digital footprint, the foundation of your online presence.
 From here, you need to look at how your website converts customers and if it is feeding your sales funnel.
 But, to get those people to your website, in order to feed that sales funnel, you likely need to strengthen your SEO.